Auto tune pedals are used to enhance the pitch accuracy of your vocals, giving your live performances a polished studio sound.

 - Auto tune can sound natural or artificial, depending on your preferences

-- Scales can be customised to fit your song’s requirements
+- Scales can be customized to fit your song’s requirements

 - Suitable for studio and stage use

 - Not as easy to use on stage as a foot pedal – the auto tune settings aren’t practical to adjust on stage

 - There are no reverb or delay effects included

 - It’s time-consuming to set up and to alter the key you’re singing in

 The Roland AIRA is perfect for electronic musicians who want heavily processed vocals.
 There are reverb, auto tune, vocoder and harmonizing options, and you can make your voice sound like a synth, bass or the classic robot voice feature.
 It can also be used as an audio interface, so is great for home recording projects.
 All of the sounds you exhibit through this little box are of exceptional quality, this is a truly professional piece of kit.
 If you’re looking for a more natural ‘fix’, this won’t be right for you, but electro-musicians, go wild!

 There aren’t functions like gates or compressors here, so if you require those then you’ll have to combine this with another processor.

 - Achieves a retro pop/electro ‘auto tune’ sound easily with its presets; includes reverb, auto tune, synth, and bass effects and special vocal effects including harmonizing

 - Affordable, portable and easy to use live